Full Post

 This is the bamboo forest just before the parking lot.

-The Pali Notches trailhead is unmarked but a faint dirt path can be seen from the Pali Lookout.
+The Pali Notches trailhead is unmarked.
 You make your way up a steep slope through the forest and through a mesh of tangled hau trees.

 We took tons of pictures.